-3-47 years
+• Land 3-47 years

-3-5 years
+Buildings 3-5 years

-3 years
+Machinery and equipment 3 years

-3-5 years
+• Transport vehicles 3-5 years

 2.8 Taxation

 2.8.1 Current income tax

 Current income tax assets and liabilities for the current period are measured at the amount expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date in the countries where the Group operates and generates taxable income.